1914–15 Montreal Canadiens season

 The 1914–15 Montreal Canadiens season was the team's sixth season and sixth of the National Hockey Association (NHA).
-After finishing first in 1913–14, the club posted a 6–14 record and fell to last place in the league.
+After finishing first in 1913–14, the club posted a 6–14 record and fell to last place in the league and missed the playoffs for the first time since the 1912–13 season.

 Regular season

 Five new players joined the Canadiens in 1914–15: Albert Corbeau, Jack Fournier, Nick Bawlf, Ed Lowrey and Marcel Beliveau.
 Didier Pitre returns to the Canadiens from Vancouver after a cash deal with the Millionaires.
 Newsy Lalonde holds out in a contract dispute, prompting the team to penalize him $100 per week.
 After Lalonde returns in January, he plays poorly and is suspended by the team again.
 He only plays seven games of the season.

 On January 13 in a game versus Quebec, Georges Vezina is penalized and tossed from the game for hitting Joe Hall.
 With the Bulldogs behind 2–1, Jack Laviolette takes over in goal, and Quebec ties the game.
 As was then permitted, Vezina returns in extra play, only to surrender the third Quebec goal in a game that went on record as the longest overtime to that point, taking fifty minutes and 28 seconds to settle the contest.